Will Eating This Give Me Heartburn?

 Heartburn Tip: Try Other Drinks

 Drinks that don't contain caffeine or carbonation are far less likely to cause heartburn.
-Herbal teas without caffeine, milk, and water are good choices to reduce the risk of heartburn.
+Herbal teas without caffeine or milk are good choices to reduce the risk of heartburn.

 Heartburn Trigger: Chocolate